YucenX/microservices-flowerffinity/DockerCommands.md

 ```sh
 docker stop container-id
 ```
-You should still be able to see your container if you run `docker container list --all` like before, but the `STATUS` coloumn will be different and the `PORTS` coloumn will be empty.
+You should still be able to see your container if you run `docker container list --all` like before, but the `STATUS` column will be different and the `PORTS` column will be empty.

 Finally, you can delete your container with this command:
 ```sh